Get creative and explore the wonders of technology, design, music and space using simple household items that you may have at home.

-Powerhouse Creative Industries Resident Rosie Deacon has created a selection of activities for you to do at home over the Summer break.
+Powerhouse Creative Industries Resident Rosie Deacon has created a selection of activities for you to do at home over the holiday break.
 These fun activities are inspired by her Koala Train installation, the unfolding bushfire tragedy and the plight of our koalas.

 Make a paper shaker

 Can you hear that?
 Create a paper shaker and let your family guess what you filled it with from your pantry.
 Fold the square paper into a box as per the instructions.
 Fill them with what you have at home, like uncooked rice, lentils or chickpeas.
 Fold as many boxes as you want.
 Fill two with the same contents to create your own sound matching game.

 Create a planet